Urology Billing Services in Virginia

 Every VA payer has specific rules for urology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Urology Claims
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) Urology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Virginia commercial urology claims.
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) processes the largest share of Virginia commercial urology claims.
 We know their VA specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Virginia Medicaid routes urology patients through 6 managed care plans: Anthem HealthKeepers, Aetna Better Health, Molina, and 3 more.
+Cardinal Care (unified Medicaid managed care brand since 2023) routes urology patients through 5 managed care plans: Anthem HealthKeepers Plus, Aetna Better Health of Virginia, Humana Healthy Horizons of Virginia (new July 2025), and 2 more.
 Each MCO has its own urology authorization and billing rules that we manage.

-Medicare (Palmetto GBA) Urology Coverage
+Medicare (Palmetto GBA (Jurisdiction M)) Urology Coverage

 Denial Prevention for Virginia Urology